Chigi (Cardigan Welsh Corgi & Chihuahua Mix): Info, Pictures, Characteristics & Facts

 Does This Breed Get Along with Other Pets?

 Early life socialization is very important to have any breed of dog get along well with small pets and other dogs.
 Given sufficient playtime with other animals from the time it is young, a Chigi will take naturally to playing well with other dogs, though its herding instincts may kick in around cats and other small animals.
-Generally speaking, they’re a very gentle breed and have no desire to hunt or harm other animals.
+Generally speaking, the Corgi Chihuahua Mix is a very gentle breed and have no desire to hunt or harm other animals.

 Things to Know When Owning a Chigi: